dslab-epfl/svshi/CONTRIBUTING.md

 ## Core

-This part of the project contains mainly the `compiler`, the `verifier` and the KNX `programer`.
-Along with these two major components live some parser for `JSON` and `.knxproj` (i.e., ETS project file) and some utility functions that are used by them.
+This module contains mainly the `compiler`, the `verifier` and the KNX `programmer`.
+Along with these two major components live some parsers for `.json` and `.knxproj` (i.e., ETS project file) files and some utility functions that are used by them.
 This also includes everything related to the CLI.

 ### Parsers
 The `compiler` and the `verifier` need parsers for some `JSON` files and ets-project.
 These parsers are: